BLCM/DataDumper/README.md

    run the mode.
 Once you've exited, copy `Launch.log` up alongside the scripts, with the filename `Launch.log-data_dumps`
 5. Run `categorize_data.py`
-6. If desired, hop back into BL2, load a Krieg and Gaige char, in turn, and dump the above six objects mentioned in the previous section.
-Save the dumps manually in the appropriate file in the `categorized` directory.
+6. Head back into BL2 as Krieg and manually dump `GD_Lilac_Skills_Hellborn.Skills.Projectile_FireBall:BehaviorProviderDefinition_0.Behavior_AttemptStatusEffect_1`, saving it inside `Behavior_AttemptStatusEffect.dump` once you're out.
 7. Sanitize any data if you like, removing some personal information from the dumps in the `categorized` directory.
 See below for known locations of personal information (steam username/userid, hostname, etc).